lovedeen/Exercise-14-Capstone-Project/README.md

-# Ex.No:2(B) METHODS
+# Ex.No:2(C) ACCESS SPECIFIERS

 ## QUESTION:
-Write a method void modifyValue(int num) that tries to modify the passed value(add passed value with 10) and print "Inside method: "+num .

-Show in main() that the original value does not change.

-After calling modifyValue(int num) method in main , print the "Outside method: "+num
+Write a Java program to create a class called Person with private instance variables name, age. and country.
+Provide public getter and setter methods to access and modify these variables.

 ## AIM:
-To write a Java program that demonstrates how primitive data is passed by value in methods.
+To write a Java program that defines a class Person with private variables and provides public getter and setter methods for encapsulation.

 ## ALGORITHM :
-1. Define a method modifyValue(int num) that adds 10 to num and prints it.
-2. In main(), declare num and assign a value (e.g., 20).
-3. Call modifyValue(num) to show modification inside the method.
-4. Print the value of num outside the method to show it remains unchanged.
+1. Create a class Person with private variables name, age, and country
+2. Define public getter and setter methods for each variable.
+3. In main(), create a Person object and set values using setters.
+4. Retrieve and display values using getters.
 5. End the program.